sundowndev/VulcanoPHP/README.md

 ## The How

 The main goal is to provide a minimal Content Management System that focus on security, performances, and flexibility in time.
-Vulcano is very simple : it is based on components so it's very simple to code features and use a custom template management so you can manage your many assets and templates without change the structure of the framework and its configuration.
-There's also a security shield that can be used for all your forms and sessions.
+Vulcano is very simple : it is based on components so it's very simple to code features and it use a custom template management so you can manage your many assets and templates without change the structure of the framework and its configuration.
+There's also a security shield provided by Symfony that can be used for all your forms and sessions.

 # Documentation
 * [Get started](docs/GetStarted.md)